vgurianov/qm/docs/discussion.md

 status that only predisposition possesses.
 V. E. Terekhovich

 The state vector most adequately describes the existence of quantum objects.
 A package of alternatives is used to describe the basic states.
 Each class object in this package has attributes/operations with the same name.
 A mixing class (state vector) that is a descendant of all alternatives package classes (multiple inheritance) resolves name conflicts according to the "quantum rule", i.e. by means of the squared modulus of the amplitudes of the basic states.
+The description of E. Schrödinger (wave function) corresponds attributes  with the same name in a package of alternatives.
-The description of E. Schrödinger (wave function) and W. Heisenberg (transition matrix) corresponds to the assignment of attributes or operations in a package of alternatives with the same name.
+The description of W. Heisenberg (transition matrix) corresponds  operations with the same name in a package of alternatives.
 The formalism of the Feynman integral corresponds to another way of describing the effects - the coincidence of the pattern of the "Decorator" construction.

 ### 4. Does the classical world emerge from the quantum world, and if so, how?
 "Yes, the classical world emerges from the quantum..."
-In this danger I am in opposition to the positive attitude of many physicists, most clearly expressed by Feynman.
+In this item I am in opposition to the positive attitude of many physicists, which most clearly expressed by Feynman.
 He argued: "There is one world, and it is quantum!"
 This wrong.
 A. Yu.
 Sevalnikov
-Perhaps the potential mode of capture is the area where something (actual) is born out of nothing.
+Perhaps the potential modus of being is the area where something (actual) is born out of nothing.
 V. E. Terekhovich

 The classical world emerges from the quantum world.
-Both classical and analyzed systems cover frame networks with practically the same classes.
-This means that classical objects also pursue classes of objects.
-Quantum effects appear only where there are name conflicts in multiple observations.
+Frame networks for both classical and quantum systems are very similar.
+The classic models do not have a package of alternatives.
+Quantum effects appear only where there are name conflicts in multiple inheritance.
 In classical models, the collapse of the wave function is usually left behind the scenes, in the <<Context>> constructor.

 However, you can conduct such an experiment - take one qubit (this is a quantum system of a qubit), and then gradually put one number of qubits.
 The qubits themselves arise in the case of use - these are instance objects, alternatives are all blocking of instance objects.
 At some point, the system becomes particles of useful substances, and we must work as a class with an instance value.
 Where this border lies and what the nature of this border is is not clear.